jehon/karma-jasmine-es6/readme.md

 The system here is a *hack* while waiting for karma to deliver a fix.
 A PR is currently under work here: [karma#2834](https://github.com/karma-runner/karma/pull/2834).

+## Update

+2018-10-17: It is now fixed by https://github.com/karma-runner/karma/pull/3072, we wait that a new version with that patch included is delivered.

 ## Installation

 This library has no runtime depandancies.
 But if you need to test web components, you probably will need the polyfills.